 HIST 110AE: History of the U.S. Healthcare System and Healthcare Reform

-History of the US Healthcare System and Healthcare Reform will explore the history of the United States healthcare system and discuss issues such as the Affordable Care Act.
-3 credits Theory.
+History of the US Healthcare Sys and Healthcare Reform will explore the history of the United States healthcare system and discuss issues such as the Affordable Care Act.

 MATH 120AE: Statistics and Data Analysis